Home

 LGBT Purge Fund is a non-profit corporation with six Directors, who all serve as volunteers.

-Martine Roy (Chair), Todd Ross, Diane Pitre, Wayne Davis and Linda Goguen-Manning are survivors of the LGBT Purge.
+Martine Roy (Co-Chair), Todd Ross (Co-Chair), Diane Pitre, Wayne Davis and Linda Goguen-Manning are survivors of the LGBT Purge.

 Douglas Elliott was the lead lawyer on the class action lawsuit.